Billy Donlon: Return to assistant coaching (2016–2019)

 On June 25, 2017, Donlon was hired as an assistant coach for the Northwestern Wildcats men's basketball team, replacing Pat Baldwin, who had taken the head coaching job at Milwaukee.

+Kansas City (2019–2022)

-On March 26, 2019, Donlon was named the head coach of the UMKC men's basketball team.
-He replaced Kareem Richardson and is the first UMKC coach to take the position with previous head coaching experience since 2001.
+On March 26, 2019, Donlon was named the head coach of the University of Missouri-Kansas City.
+He replaced Kareem Richardson, and was the first Kansas City coach to take the position with previous head coaching experience since 2001.
+On April 21, 2022 Donlon resigned as head coach in order to "pursue other opportunities."

+Third assistant coaching stint (2022–2026)

+On April 25, 2022 Donlon was announced as the associate head coach at Clemson University, reuniting with Brownell for the third time as an assistant coach.

+Eastern Michigan (2026–present)

+On March 17, 2026, Donlon was hired as the 31st head coach at Eastern Michigan University following the firing of Stan Heath.
+He remained with Clemson throughout the 2026 NCAA tournament.